periodyctom/Hydrogen.Entities/README.md

 # Hydrogen.Entities
-A collection of helpers for work with Unity's ECS framework, used in our games.
+A collection of helpers for working with Unity's ECS framework, particularly in setup and configuration authoring.